Cork GAA: Camogie

 The Cork County Board of the Camogie Association oversees camogie in County Cork.
-The county camogie team contests the All-Ireland Senior Camogie Championship.
+A county team contests the All-Ireland Senior Camogie Championship.

 Cork have a rich Camogie history, winning the most titles in all Senior competitions.

 16 National League titles, 24 Munster Championship titles and 30 All Ireland Championship titles.

 St Finbarr's National Hurling & Football Club are the reigning Cork Senior Camogie Championship winners as they defeated St Catherines GAA 0-15 to 0-9 in the 2025 final to gain back to back titles.

-2025 was a great season for their various intercounty teams.
+Their various intercounty teams had a good season in 2025.

 While they gained success, winning The inaugural Munster U23 competition, The Munster Minor Championship, Munster U16 ‘A’ Championship, Munster U16 ‘B’ Championship, All Ireland U16 ‘B’ / Development Championship, as well as the Munster U17 ‘A’ Shield Competition.

 There was also heartbreak as they lost out in 4 All Ireland Finals, Senior, U23A, Minor A & U16A.
 3 of those defeats came against major rivals Galway.

+After losing the 2025 All Ireland final and getting through Hannah’s Looney dismissal, 14 of the girls involved in that were not involved in playing for championship 2026, a third of the team and nearly half of the panel going.
+But the manager Ger Manley and his team of Liam Cronin and Wesley O’Brien remained committed to the cause.